raynaharrisphd/jobs/2020-07-23_CSCCE_letter.md

-## Center for Scientific Collaboration and Community Engagement, July 24, 2020
+## Center for Scientific Collab and Community Engagement, July 24, 2020

 I am writing to express my interest in the Lead Trainer and Curriculum Development Specialist position.
 I often described myself as a scientist, educator, community-builder, and translator,